phartenfeller/ora-script-validator/README.md

 # ORA Script Validator

-A tool to check an Oracle SQL-Script for common errors.
+A CLI to validate Oracle SQL-Scripts for common errors.

 ## Supported checks